We use cookies to help improve your experience on our website.

 Reduction of Emissions of VOCs

 We regularly take initiatives to reduce emissions of volatile organic compounds (VOCs), which cause the formation of photochemical oxidants.
 Among the twelve substances of VOCs which were selected, formulated voluntary management plan, and worked on reduction by chemical industry, three (1,2-dichloroethane, benzene, and formaldehyde) were handled in the Company.
-As a result of measures such as the introduction of VOC removal equipment, 1,2-dichloroethane has not been discharged to the atmosphere since 2006.
-Only in FY2022, 0.064 tons of 1, 2-dichloroethane was emitted due to equipment trouble at the plants.
-In addition, emissions of benzene have been eliminated since FY2017 due to the conversion of naphtha to natural gas as a fuel and feedstock.
+As a result of measures such as the introduction of VOC removal equipment, emissions of these have been significantly reduced.
+Especially, emissions of benzene have been eliminated since FY2017 due to the conversion of naphtha to natural gas as a fuel and feedstock.
 We are also reducing emissions of formaldehyde through measures such as sealing facilities and combustion treatment of exhaust gases.

 Emissions of organic air pollutants (ton)